 Bali is home to some of the most beautiful beaches in the world, each one with its own distinct character that attracts tourists in their numbers.
-Some of them promise epic surfing, while others have spellbinding volcanic black sand – don’t worry, it’s safe to walk on!
-Others have even played a part in Hollywood movies (we’re looking at you, Eat, Pray, Love).
+Some of them promise epic surfing, while others have spellbinding volcanic black sand, others have even played a part in Hollywood movies!

-In this post, we’ll take a look at seven of the best beaches in Bali.
+We’re gonna take a look at a few of the best beaches in Bali.
 So, pack your sun-cream, swimsuit, and surfboard, and let’s jump right in!

 - Best Beach For Swimming in Bali | Pemuteran Beach

 - Most Beautiful Beach in Bali | Padang Padang Beach

 - Cleanest Beach in Bali | Virgin Beach

 - Quietest Beach in Bali | Bias Tugel Beach

 - Family-Friendly Beach in Bali | Nusa Dua Beach